 No followers.
-No feeds.
+No feed.
 Just run.

-Join the waitlistRunning is not a performance.
+Download on the App StoreRunning is not a performance.

 It is a practice.